Vertex Bounds in Triangulated $d$-Manifolds and an Application to 4-Manifold Complexity: Necessity of the Manifold Condition

 \section{Necessity of the Manifold Condition}

-In \Cref{sec:sufficient-conditions} we present sufficient conditions on the dual graph of a triangulation for \Cref{conj:vertex-bound-even} to hold.
-These results do not require the underlying space of the triangulation to be a manifold, but merely for the triangulation to be closed and connected.
+In \Cref{sub:dual-graph-conditions} we present a sufficient condition on the dual graph of a triangulation for \Cref{conj:vertex-bound-even} to hold.
+This result does not require the underlying space of the triangulation to be a manifold, but merely for the triangulation to be closed and connected.

 In this section, we show that \Cref{conj:vertex-bound-even} (and hence also \Cref{conj:vertex-bound-arbdim}) do not hold for all such triangulations.
-More specifically, we present examples of $4$-dimensional triangulations with underlying space not a manifold, which do not satisfy the conjectured bound.
-The content of this section demonstrates the significance of the manifold condition in \Cref{conj:vertex-bound-even}: To prove these statements, the combinatorial methods of \Cref{sec:sufficient-conditions} are not enough and, at some point, we must appeal to the topology of the underlying space.
+More specifically, we present examples of $4$-dimensional triangulations $\tri$ with underlying space not a manifold, such that $\delta_\tri = f_0 - \frac{f_d}{2} > 4$.
+The content of this section demonstrates the significance of the manifold condition in \Cref{conj:vertex-bound-even}: To prove these statements, the combinatorial methods of \Cref{sub:dual-graph-conditions} are not enough and, at some point, we must appeal to the topology of the underlying space.
+Along the way, we also pose a number of open questions (\Cref{q:exceed-3/4,q:exceed-9/16,q:smaller-than-14,q:1-nonsingular-counterexample}) which may be more straightforward to answer than proving \Cref{conj:vertex-bound-even}.

 Naturally, the aim here is to find counterexamples to the bounds in \Cref{conj:vertex-bound-even} that are as ``manifold-like'' as possible.
 To make this notion more precise, we have the following definition.